trizen/raku-rosettacode/programming_tasks/H/Hello_world/Newbie.md

 # [Hello world/Newbie][1]

-Perl 6 is a language spec and test suite, not an implementation.
-Any implemention which implements the spec and passes the test suite can call itself perl 6.
-Philosophically, there is no official "Perl 6 distribution".
-Practically, at this point (late 2015), Rakudo perl 6 is the only realistic option.
+Raku is a language spec and test suite, not an implementation.
+Any implementation which implements the spec and passes the test suite can call itself Raku.
+Philosophically, there is no official "Raku distribution".
+Practically, at this point (early 2020), Rakudo Raku is the only realistic option.
 There are others, but they are either not currently being developed or far behind Rakudo in functionality.

-There are several ways to get and install Rakudo perl 6 depending on your operating system and the balance between your technical familiarity and tolerance of outdated code.
-Rakudo perl 6 is still in heavy development and the code base still has features being added, refined and optimized on a daily basis; a few weeks can make a big difference.
+There are several ways to get and install Rakudo Raku depending on your operating system and the balance between your technical familiarity and tolerance of outdated code.
+Rakudo Raku is still in heavy development and the code base still has features being added, refined and optimized on a daily basis; a few weeks can make a big difference.

 For ease of installation, there are MSI files for Windows, Homebrew packages for OSX and pre-built Linux packages for apt and yum based packaging systems.
-They will get you a working compiler most easily, but may be weeks or months out of date.
+They will get you a working compiler most easily, but may be weeks or months behind a blead source build.

-At least until Rakudo makes it out of beta, it is probably best to build from source.

-All of these options are detailed on the Rakuko.org website: [http://rakudo.org/how-to-get-rakudo/ ](http://rakudo.org/how-to-get-rakudo/%7C).
+All of these options are detailed in the [Downloads section of the Rakuko.org website](https://rakudo.org/downloads).

-If you do run into problems installing Rakudo, (or any perl 6 compiler, or have any Perl6 questions,) the #perl6 IRC channel on freenode.net nearly always has people willing to help out.
+If you do run into problems installing Rakudo, (or any Raku compiler, or have any Raku questions,) the #raku IRC channel on freenode.net nearly always has people willing to help out.

 Once you have your compiler installed, open a terminal window and type:

-#### Output:
 ```
- perl6 -e'say "Hello World!"'
+ raku -e'say "Hello World!"'

 ```